-You get the widest choice of portfolios with Nutmeg which offers ten fully managed portfolios and five fixed allocation portfolios compared to six portfolios at Moneyfarm, three with Wealthsimple and seven with PensionBee.
+You get the widest choice of portfolios with Nutmeg which offers ten fully managed portfolios, 10 socially responsible portfolios, five fixed allocation portfolios and 5 smart alpha portfolios.
+This compares to just seven portfolios with Moneyfarm and seven with PensionBee.

 All three providers will invest using ETFs but their fee structures differ.
 PensionBee’s charges depend on the portfolio as well as how much you invest, with fees coming down on amounts above £100,000.
 For pensions under £100,000 you will pay annual fees of 0.50%-0.95%, depending on the portfolio.
 The costs are halved on values above £100,000.
 Moneyfarm investors pay between 0.35% and 0.75% depending on the amount invested on its actively managed portfolios and between 0.25% and 0.45% for its fixed allocation portfolios.
 There is also an average fund fee of 0.20%.

-All four providers allow transfers from other providers, but PensionBee’s service goes a bit further as it will also help you locate and consolidate any pension savings you may have had in the past.
+All three providers allow transfers from other providers but PensionBee’s service goes a bit further as it will also help you locate and consolidate any pension savings you may have had in the past.
 This makes it stand out as a decent pension consolidation service, particularly as you can only get started by making a transfer.

 Nutmeg provides a simple to use and accessible service that lets you monitor performance whenever and wherever you want.
 It is an easy way for a pension saver to invest and forget, either by selecting a fixed allocation portfolio or letting Nutmeg do the legwork by building and managing your portfolio.
 Its charges are in line with its competitors and has a much longer investment performance track record, generally outperforming many of its competitors (especially with its higher risk portfolios).
-However, Nutmeg will waive its management fees for the first 12 months* which undercuts anything its competitors are offering.
+Remember, Nutmeg will waive its management fees for the first 12 months* (Terms and Conditions apply).

 If the Nutmeg pension is of interest then I suggest that you read our full Nutmeg review where I analyse Nutmeg's investment performance in detail and also looks at who should consider Nutmeg investments, what its customers are saying about its service and how safe it is to invest with Nutmeg.